1suleyman/-AWS-Employee-Directory-Project-Hands-On-Lab-/README.md

 ---

-Here’s your `README.md` section for **🗄️ Module 5: Databases – Implementing Amazon DynamoDB**, written in the same structured, checklist-style format to match your project’s previous modules:

----

 ### 🗄️ Module 5: Databases – Implementing Amazon DynamoDB

 This module connects the Employee Directory app to a backend database using Amazon DynamoDB, enabling persistent data storage and full CRUD capability.